Red Nails

 "Red Nails" is the last of the stories featuring Conan the Cimmerian written by American author Robert E. Howard.
 A novella, it was originally serialized in Weird Tales magazine from July to October 1936, the months after Howard's suicide.
-It is set in the pseudo-historical Hyborian Age and concerns Conan entering a lost city whose degenerate inhabitants are entangled in a murderous blood feud.
+It is set in the fictional Hyborian Age and concerns Conan entering a lost city whose degenerate inhabitants are entangled in a murderous blood feud.
 Due to its dark themes of decay and death, the story is considered a classic of Conan lore while also cited by Howard scholars as one of his best tales.